molily/molily.de/_posts/2020-11-21-testing-angular.md

 `cy.route` can be called in different ways.
 Here, we pass a configuration object.
 We want to match a GET request with the given URL.
 (GET is the default method, we do not have to pass `method: 'GET'` explicitly.)

+<aside class="margin-note">Response and headers</aside>

 The `response` property specifies the fake response Cypress should send.
 Since the request to Flickr is a cross-origin, we also need to set the `Access-Control-Allow-Origin: *` header so Angular at the origin `http://localhost:4200` is allowed to read the response from the origin `https://www.flickr.com/`.

 Finally, we give the request a name by calling `.as('flickrSearchRequest')`.
 This makes it possible to refer to the request later using the `@flickrSearchRequest` alias.

 After this change, Cypress catches the request to Flickr and handles it by itself.
 The original Flickr API is not reached.

 The existing, rather generic specs still pass.
-It is time to make them more specific.

-But before, we need to verify that Cypress found a match and intercepted the HTTP request.
+Before we make them more specific, we need to verify that Cypress found a match and intercepted the HTTP request.
 Because if it did not, the test would still pass.

+<aside class="margin-note">Wait for request</aside>

 We can achieve this by explicitly waiting for the request after starting the search.